PrinuVinod/MP-MC/README.md

 # MP-MC

-This is Codes I used for Microprocessor and Microcontroller Lab
+This is Codes I used to program Microprocessor and Microcontroller Chips for suitable outcome.